If you’re in your senior year and wonder if you should buy life insurance, you may also think you’re too old to buy it.

 Compare life insurance quotes and save!

 Final expense insurance is only for final expenses and has an average death benefit of $10,000 – $20,000.
-You won’t find many companies that will issue much more than $35,000 in a death benefit, except for the rare company that allows $50,000 in coverage.
+You won’t find many companies that will issue more than $35,000 in a death benefit, except for the rare company that allows $50,000 in coverage.

 Why do you Want Life Insurance?

-As you determine the oldest you can be to buy life insurance, think about why you want it.
+When determining the oldest you can be to buy life insurance, think about why you want it.

 Are you trying to leave behind a legacy for your loved ones or just cover your final expenses?